lxie-0709/TeloComp/docs/content/installation.rst

 To use the software, you need to follow the following steps to install it.

-## 2.1.Obtain software package from GitHub:
+2.1 Obtain software package from GitHub:
 Open the software’s GitHub repository, e.g., https://github.com/lxie-0709/TeloComp.
 Click the “Code” button and select “Download ZIP” to get the package, or copy the repository URL for git clone.
 To clone via command line: